natfaria/x_health/README.md

     │
     ├── dataset.py              <- Scripts to download or generate data
     │
+    ├── eda_utils.py            <- Scripts to help with EDA
+    │
     ├── features.py             <- Code to create features for modeling
     │
     ├── modeling